Do we need to modify Maxwell's equations?: Klein-Gordon equation and London's equations

-Moreover, Eq.(A) could be associated with some minimum (critical) magnetic field so that $B_\Lambda=\frac{\mu_0n_se_sh}{m_s}$, with an intensity of $H_\Lambda=\frac{n_se_sh}{m_s}$\,.
-It can be related to the London's penetration depth by the relation $B_\Lambda=\frac{h}{e_s}\,\frac{1}{\lambda^2_L}$.
 It is therefore evident that the quantized magnetic flux gives rise to a quantized current.
 In Josephson effect, $\Delta x$, can be considered as the width of the junction, a distance over which the phase changes.
 In the standard Josephson effect, super-electron (Cooper pairs) tunnel quantum mechanically through the insulating payer making the junction (superconductor-insular-superconductor).
-In fact this is not the only possible explanation, the field theoretic interpretation, where massive photons propagate through the junction, also yields similar results.
+In fact, this is not the only possible explanation, the field-theoretic interpretation, where massive photons propagate through the junction, also yields similar results.

 Let us now express the electric and magnetic fields, in terms of the scalar and vector potentials, $\varphi$ and $\vec{A}$, as

 Using Eq.(32), Eqs.(17) and (18) yield

 It is interesting that Eq.(33) is consistent with the transformations in Eq.(13) with $\vec{J}_T=0$ and $\rho_T=0$.
 Hence, the Lorenz gauge condition and the conservation of charge (continuity equation) are different manifestation of the same entity.
 It is interesting to see that Eq.(3) is invariant under the transformations in Eq.(27).
 Now apply Eq.(26) in Eq.(8) to see whether the Lorentz force density is invariant under these transformations or not.
 This yields